afazmunshi49/afazmunshi49.github.io/README.md

   - [Jekyll](https://jekyllrb.com/) - Used as a static site generator to give styling to the resume
   - [VS code](https://code.visualstudio.com/) - Used as an editor to write the markdown file
   - [GitHub Pages](https://pages.github.com/) - Used to host the resume on web

-Etter's book really encourages its readers to use a distributed version control like GitHub.
-This allows multiple developers (contributors) to make a contribution to the project.
-This will also allow them to host their site on GitHub Pages which is accessible to everyone.

 ## Authors